Sen12345/calculator/README.md

-# THIS IS A CALCULATOR
+5# THIS IS A CALCULATOR
-This is my calculator
+Created using Javascript HTML5 and CSS